Q. When do you open in 2023?

 2. Tackle Box

 A convenient Bait and Tackle Shop is on site for live bait, end tackle, small tackle boxes, complimentary maps, minnow buckets, and friendly advice.
 Rods and reels are available to rent.
 An honor system is in place at the Bait and Tackle Shop for charging purchases.
 Guests simply select the bait and tackle they desire and write down their purchase within the notebook provided.
 Gas is dispensed by staff.

 Q. Do you sell fishing licenses?

-A. You may purchase MN fishing licenses over the phone at River Point, or order them on line at www.mndnr.gov prior to arrival.
-You can also call the MN Department of Natural Resources at 1.888.665.
-4236.
+A. No. You may purchase MN fishing licenses by calling the MN Department of Natural Resources at 1.888.665.4236 or on line at www.mndnr.gov prior to arrival or when you are here.
 You will be requested to provide your social security number.
 You may also purchase your license in Ely at any gas station or bait shop.
 Refer to the Fishing for more information.

 Q. What type of fish does the lake and river have?